neurallambda/neurallambda/README.md

 I'm sure there's more you'd like to know, help me focus my communication efforts by asking a question in an [Issue](https://github.com/neurallambda/neurallambda/issues) or collabing however you see fit!
 I'd love to work together.

-## Neurallambda, a little more in depth:
+## neurallambda, a little more in depth:

 Here's a example of reading in a simple program, and doing differentiable beta reduction on it.